air-sky-one/attract-mode/README.md

       * previous disk = 10 = L1
       * next disk = 11 = R1
     * Configuration Save on exit = On
+    * /!\ Conf per Emulator  /!\ Warning !!!
+In case of there is a conf set for a specific emulator and you want to keep general config, go to /opt/retropie/configs select your emulator and modifiy retroarch.cfg to match the one in an other system which has general conf.
   * */!\ Controller mapping :* https://github.com/RetroPie/RetroPie-Setup/wiki/RetroArch-Configuration#default-joypad-hotkeys
   * */!\ Change "Select" by "Home" :* https://github.com/RetroPie/RetroPie-Setup/wiki/RetroArch-Configuration#determining-button-values